Quick Tips

 Depending on the activities carried out in a room, conflict can occur resulting in a room being rendered useless.

-For instance, noise from playing children is not conducive for sleep, work or study.
+For instance, noise from playing children is not conducive to sleep, work, or study.

 A basement room is a good location for recreation since the floor will act as an insulator for the noise from such activities.

-To reduce the annoyance from cooking odours and the noise disturbance from clutter of dishes, the kitchen and dining areas are best separated from other areas.
+To reduce the annoyance of cooking odours and the noise disturbance from the clutter of dishes, the kitchen and dining areas are best separated from other areas.

 You should make it easy to move from one room or part of the house to the other with minimal obstruction or unnecessary steps.